 A sudden increment in financial strength can motivate you to upgrade your house size.
-Since there is an unexpected money in the account and lifestyle changes this is a great reason to upgrade your home size.
-Unexpected money such as increment in salary, lottery, or proceeds from divorce or lawsuits can tempt an upgrade in home size.
-Moving to a new house when finance increases is inevitable among most people.
+Since there is unexpected money in the account and lifestyle changes, this is a great reason to upgrade your home size.
+Unexpected money such as an increment in salary, lottery, or proceeds from divorce or lawsuits can tempt an upgrade in home size.
+Moving to a new house when finance increases are inevitable among most people.

 Investing in housing seems lucrative.
-Smart people always like to invest in housing especially in urban centers or places not far from the central business district.
-Homeowners at times rent out part of their holdings for mortgage reasons, in situations where they can not afford to live in certain neighborhoods they rent out part of their homes.
+Smart people always like to invest in housing, especially in urban centers or places not far from the central business district.
+Homeowners at times rent out part of their holdings for mortgage reasons; when they can not afford to live in certain neighborhoods, they rent out part of their homes.
 This simply means turning your home into an income-producing investment.

 6. Upgrade homes for marriage.